rgurung247/ProjectX/README.md

 Welcome to my projects.
 I will host all my example program from my blogs and YouTube channel here.
-Drop me aline if you have any issue.
+Drop me a line if you have any issue.